sculpin/sculpin.io/source/getstarted.md

 ## Get Sculpin

-The best way to get sculpin is to download the PHAR.
-This is a PHP based command line executable which is used to manage any sculpin project.
+The best way to get Sculpin is to download the PHAR.
+This is a PHP based command line executable which is used to manage any Sculpin project.

 From your command line, use this to download the PHAR file and make it executable.

     curl -O https://download.sculpin.io/sculpin.phar
     chmod +x sculpin.phar

-Since it's handy to run sculpin from any directory you can move it to your bin directory.
+Since it's handy to run Sculpin from any directory you can move it to your bin directory.

     mv sculpin.phar ~/bin/sculpin

 You should now be able to type `sculpin` from any directory.
 If not, you likely do not have your user's bin directory assigned to your shell's `$PATH` variable.
 On bash, you can fix this by entering:

-    PATH=#PATH:$HOME/bin
+    PATH=$PATH:$HOME/bin

 You will want to add that line into your bash startup scrip also (`.bashrc` or `.bash_profile` in your home directory).